sjoegd/rl-game-box/README.md

 # RLGameBox
-A collection of reinforcement learning games
+A collection of reinforcement learning games created using godot and godot-rl-agents.

-All games are 2D and 1 versus 1

-Games that will be implemented:
-    - Tron Light Cycles
-    - Battle Tanks
+Note: This project has recently switched from pygame to godot so older games have been canceled.

+## Games

+### Working
+None yet

+### In Progress
-    - Soccer (Currently in other repo)
+- Soccer 1v1
-    - Racing Duel
-    - Snake Duel